 - A fuller basket of fries will take longer to cook than one that is less full.
 Redistribute your fries a few times during cooking.
 Some will be done before others, and can be removed from the air fryer as they are done cooking, leaving the others in to cook longer.

 - Different brands of air fryers will cook at different temperatures.
 As you become familiar with your particular air fryer, you will have a better idea of how long it takes to cook these waffle fries.

 - If you are cooking more than one batch of fries, the first batch will take a little longer to cook than the following batches.
 This is because the air fryer will be pre-heated for the next batches.

 The fries turned out perfect!
 So crisp, light, and tasty!

 These fries are best eaten as soon as they come out of the air fryer.
-They would be a great accompaniment for my black bean burgers or my soy curl subs, or my Italian sausage sandwich.
+They would be a great accompaniment for my black bean burgers, my chickpea burgers, my soy curl subs, or my Italian sausage sandwich.
 Serve them with ketchup or this delicious chipotle sauce.

 If you make this recipe, please be sure to leave a rating and feedback below.
 It only takes a few seconds, but helps other visitors to my site and helps my site gain other readers.
 Thank you for taking the time to leave your comment!

 And come join my Oil Free Vegan Recipes and Support Facebook group, where you can share your favorite oil free vegan recipes, and give and receive support on your plant based journey.

 or just for a snack.
 They're oil-free and nicely seasoned.

 - Borner Wave-Waffle Cutter or mandolin food slicer with waffle cutting blade